10XGenomics/HumanColonCancer_VisiumHD/README.md

 ## Data

-The full dataset used in this repository and in the manuscript can be downloaded from the following link [Dataset](https://www.10xgenomics.com/products/visium-hd-spatial-gene-expression/dataset-human-crc)
+The full dataset used in this repository and in the manuscript can be downloaded from the following link: [Dataset](https://www.10xgenomics.com/products/visium-hd-spatial-gene-expression/dataset-human-crc)
-Raw data has also been deposited at GEO under accesion number [GSE280318](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE280318)
+Raw data has also been deposited at GEO under accession number [GSE280318](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE280318)

 ## Repository

 This repository contains the scripts to replicate the findings displayed in the manuscript.
-It is organized into two folders *Figures* and *Methods*.
+It is organized into two folders, *Figures* and *Methods*.
 The *Figures* folder has the scripts to replicate the figures in the manuscript and the files are named accordingly.
-The *methods* folder contains the different custom methods developed for the manuscript.
+The *Methods* folder contains the different custom methods developed for the manuscript.

 The *Figures* files require specific outputs generated with the *Methods* scripts.

 ## Methods

-In this section with provide a description and a start guide for the different methods used and developed for the manuscript.
+In this section, we provide descriptions and a getting started guide for the different methods used and developed for the manuscript.

 ### AuxFunctions.R